The Fred Hollows Foundation: Controversy

 In late 2009, it was claimed that in the previous year the foundation lost more than $2 million with the investment bank Goldman Sachs JBWere.
 A former member of the organisation's British board, Nick Crane, said the losses were evidence of a new entrepreneurial zeal in the Australian head office, and that the foundation was at risk of losing sight of its true purpose because newer members of the Australian management team had backgrounds in business rather than charity.
-The foundation denied these claims, and responded that the $2 million loss was incorrect and that The foundation had lost $270,000 from investments but had actually gained $350,000 income.
-However, the value of the foundation's investments had been written down by $1.6 million by end of 2008.
+The foundation denied these claims, and responded that the $2 million loss was incorrect and that the foundation had lost $270,000 from investments but had actually gained $350,000 income.
+However, the value of the foundation's investments had been written down by $1.6 million by the end of 2008.
+The earlier article claims the financial report was not published.
 After a letter from Gabi Hollows to the editor of the Sydney Morning Herald, the article was corrected.
-The Fred Hollows Foundation in New Zealand had also lost no money in their investments in New Zealand.